Era-the-Outworlder/era_makes_ghosts/backup-weekly/abigor_template/eto_balloon_template/readme.txt

 Ver 1.0 - Balloon Release
--- This balloon is intended to be a fully-featured template for me to base future balloons on.
+-- This balloon is intended to be a fully-featured template for myself and others to base future balloons on.

 Project Started:
 May 2, 2022